"When might I receive my major decision? Does UT have rolling admissions for freshmen?" UT Austin Admissions Waves, Decision Timeline, and Deferrals

 We can only look at past data and use “inductive reasoning” to make imperfect forecasts about what may happen in subsequent years.
-I wish UT was more transparent about this and many other things, but it is what it is.
+I wish UT were more transparent about this and many other things, but it is what it is.
 That means the public can only go off unofficial sources like mine.
 Nevertheless, you can expect to hear back any time between late November and late January.
-Refreshing email or My Status doesn’t make the release come any quicker.
+Refreshing the email or My Status doesn’t make the release come any quicker.

-No student is ever denied their major or to UT overall early - those decisions go out all at once usually at the end of January/beginning of February.
-In the past few cycles, everyone has heard back by February 1 regardless of whether they applied by the November 1 priority deadline.
-With UT declaring all early applicants for Fall 2025 will hear back by January 15 , you should not expect to receive your decision back early.
+In the past few cycles, everyone has heard back by February 1, regardless of whether they applied by the November 1 priority deadline.
+With UT declaring that all early applicants for Fall 2025 and 2026 will hear back by January 15, you should not expect to receive your decision early.

 International applicants usually hear back on the last day of February or the first day of March.
 Architecture and Fine Arts students should also expect delays.